 Allegedly they are also best friends, going back decades.
 Czech-Bohemian George Halas was one of the greatest coaches of all time, as well as a co-founder of the NFL.
 He won six national titles in the pre-Superbowl era and played in five other championship games.

 The Central and Eastern European roots of the NFL

 Gronkowski collected multiple Superbowl rings playing under Belichik in New England, along with Tom Brady, universally acknowledged as the GOAT – the “greatest of all time” quarterback, who is part Polish.
-Gronk has reunited with Brady on the Tampa Bay Buccaneers, and are currently making another end run towards the Superbowl.
-Movie star handsome Brady is married to supermodel Giselle Bundchen, and has authored a book pitching his Spartan diet and fitness regime, which has facilitated his ongoing success at the age of 43, long after the normal retirement age for NFL players.
+Gronk has reunited with Brady on the Tampa Bay Buccaneers.
+Movie star handsome Brady is married to supermodel Giselle Bundchen, and has authored a book pitching his Spartan diet and fitness regime, which has facilitated his success long after the normal retirement age for NFL players.